honeydoyaji/honeydoyaji/README.md

 #### Software Developer

 Hi, All 👋
-I started studying coding since I have tons of ideas but I don't have the skills to implement them.
+I started studying coding since I have tons of ideas but I have no skills to implement them.
-My goal right now is to create what I imagine as soon as the idea come thought my brain.
+My goal right now is to study until I get the skills to create what I imagine based on my ideas!

   <br />